stablekernel/aqueduct/source/docs/http/request_controller.md

 ## Exception Handling

-`RequestController`s wrap `processRequest` in a try-catch block.
+`RequestController`s wrap `handle` in a try-catch block.
 If an exception is thrown during the processing of a request, it is caught and the controller will send a response on your behalf.
 The request is then removed from the channel and no more controllers will receive it.

 There are two types of exceptions that a `RequestController` will interpret to return a meaningful status code: `HTTPResponseException` and `QueryException`.
 Any other uncaught exceptions will result in a 500 status code error.